-A. All those candidates who have been selected for final appointment will have to submit certain important documents in original after they are recommended for appointment.
-The offer will be valid for a period of three months from the date of result declaration.
-Candidates will have to submit their original documents within that time or else their offer of appointment will be cancelled.
+A. All those candidates who have been selected for the final appointment will have to submit certain important documents in the original after they are recommended for an appointment.
+The offer will be valid for a period of three months from the date of the result declaration.
+Candidates will have to submit their original documents within that time or else their offer of appointment will be canceled.

 Q. When Will The Commission Release The Statement Of Marks Of The Selected Candidates?

-A. The commission will release the detailed statement of marks of all the candidates of have been recommended for appointment after few days from final result.
-Candidates can look into their marks and can also download it.
+A. The commission will release the detailed statement of marks of all the candidates who have appeared for the Personality Test after few days from the final result.
+Candidates can look into their marks and can also download them.

-Q. How Can The Commission Be Reached In Case Of Any Emergency?
+Q. How Can The Commission Be Reached In Case Of An Emergency?